ibm-cloud-architecture/denim-compute/book/docs/showtime/run-solution.md

 ## Configure BACA ontology
 Currently `Business Automation Content Analyzer (BACA)` only allows for the import and export of an entire ontology, there is no merge capability of selective import.
 Therefore we recommend that you backup any existing ontology before proceeding.

-- So first use the **Export Ontology** option as shown and save your existing ontology.
+- First use the `Export Ontology` option as shown and save your existing ontology.

 ![](images/config-baca1.png)

-- Then use **Import Ontology** and select the JSON file you should download from `https://github.com/ibm-cloud-architecture/denim-compute/solution/baca/` directory as shown.
+- Then use `Import Ontology` and select the [`dc-baca-ontology.json`](https://github.com/ibm-cloud-architecture/denim-compute/blob/master/solution/baca/dc-baca-ontology.json) file.

 ![](images/config-baca2.png)

-- You should now have an ontology similar to that shown here.
+- You should now have an ontology similar to that shown below:

 ![](images/config-baca3.png)

 When you are finished with trying out the [BACA scenario](/usecase/baca-scenario-walkthrough/) you can re-import the saved JSON export of your original ontology.

-## Deploy the BACA Mediator microservice
+## Deploy the BACA Mediator micro-service

-**NB The instructions that follow are for the Red Hat OpenShift Container Platform (OCP) environment the team used which is version 3.11.**
+**NB:** The following instructions are for an OCP 3.11 cluster.

 ### Configure GitHub repository
 We recommend using a secure private repository rather than a `GitHub` Public one and these instructions assume that is the case.
 The start point is that you should fork this repository so that you can then configure your own security settings.